 See these fun crowns posted by Teaching Two and Three Year Olds!

-See the Glue Table in Teacher Tom’s blog!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+See the Glue Table in Teacher Tom’s blog!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!